“The Chaos Cure”

 - How to avoid taking out your stress and negativity on your kids

-- Avoid unnecessary stressors and causes of chaos
+- How to avoid unnecessary stressors and causes of chaos

 - How to raise kids who are happier, more confident, respectful, responsible, and kind